Tips Bulletin

 Green materials are high in nitrogen.
 Examples include food scraps, cooked food, and egg shells.
 Brown materials such as shredded paper and dead yard trimmings are high in carbon.
 Mix green and brown matter in a ratio of one part green to three parts brown to foster an ideal environment for decomposition.

-Common Concerns When I Include Meat in Compost
+Common Concerns With Including Meat in Compost

 Despite being a good source of nutrients, meat is only appropriate for composting with the proper techniques.
 Many homeowners worry that adding meat to the compost pile creates a foul odor, attracts unwanted pests and wildlife, or makes their finished compost unsafe.
 Learn more about items that should not be composted or used with other organic material.